jvalegre/robert/README.md

 ## How to cite ROBERT
 If you use any of the ROBERT modules, please include this citation:
-* Dalmau, D.; Alegre Requena, J. V. ROBERT: Bridging the Gap between Machine Learning and Chemistry; preprint; Chemistry, 2023. https://doi.org/10.26434/chemrxiv-2023-k994h.
+* Dalmau, D.; Alegre Requena, J. V. ROBERT: Bridging the Gap between Machine Learning and Chemistry.
+ChemRxiv, 2023, DOI: https://doi.org/10.26434/chemrxiv-2023-k994h.

 If you use the AQME module, please include this citation:
 * Alegre-Requena et al., AQME: Automated Quantum Mechanical Environments for Researchers and Educators.
 Wiley Interdiscip.
 Rev. Comput.
 Mol.
 Sci.
 2023, 13, e1663.